Att-IoT-Consulting/node-red-azure-webapp/README.md

 The admin password is set to a default.
 To change it, edit the `settings.js` file.

+Hash is created with: node-red admin hash-pw
+Hash is set in /site/wwwroot/settings.js

 ## Version History

 * v0.0.1